fananek/hex-grid/README.md

 #### Calculate field of view (FOV)

 `Cell` has an attribute called `isOpaque`.
 Its value can be `true` or `false`.
 Based on this information it's possible to calculate so called **field of view**.
-It means all cells visible from specific position on grid, considering all opque obstacles.
+It means all cells visible from specific position on grid, considering all opaque obstacles.

 ```swift
 // set cell as opaque